DmitriyAlergant/open-webui-cost-tracking-manifolds/README.md

 - Prefer short IDs for provider manifold funtions (```openai```, ```anthropic```, ```google```, etc).
 These IDs will become a part of the Model ID (ex: openai.gpt-4o-mini) and will be visible throughout the system such as over API, in Usage_Costs table and costs reporting, etc.

-- **All "module_*" functions must to be deployed**, and the ID must match the .py file name precisely (ex: ```module_openai_compatible_pipe```).
+- **All "module_*" functions must to be deployed**, and the ID must match the .py file name precisely (ex: ```module_litellm_pipe``` etc.).
-Other pipe functions in this repo are referencing these shared modules by their ID (hardcoded), so all modules must be deployed with an exact ID.
+Other pipe functions in this repo are referencing these shared modules by their ID (hardcoded), so all modules must be deployed with an exact ID matching the python script file name.

-- Provider-specific functions (openai, anthropic, google, databricks, etc.) are at your discretion - you may only deploy those that you need
+- Provider-specific functions (openai, anthropic, gemini, openrouter, etc.) can be deployed at your discretion.
+You may only deploy those that you need.

 - Double-check function IDs before saving!
 Any time you typed or changed the function name (when creating it for the first time), OpenWebUI automatically adjusts the ID.
 Make sure to fix the ID before saving the function.
 If you saved the function with a wrong ID, or if you are getting "function_module_... not found" error, recreate the module function with the correct ID.

 - Do not forget to also deploy the ``src/functionsdata/module_usage_tracking_pricing_data.py`` as one more function with  "``module_usage_tracking_pricing_data``" ID.

-- The "Usage Reporting Bot" function is optional, but it provides convenient access to users and administrators to view their accumulated usage costs.
+- The "Usage Reporting Bot" function is optional, but it provides convenient access to users and administrators to view their accumulated usage costs (adds a pseudo "model" to the list).
 You may want to deploy it.

-- Enable all deployed functions, and configure Valves to provide API keys where applicable
+- in Admin Settings -> Functions, enable all deployed functions and modules, and configure all Valves to provide API keys or other settings where applicable

-- **Additional Recommendation**: improve Model Definitions using Admin Settings -> Models section
+- **Additional Recommendation**: configure and improve Model Definitions using Admin Settings -> Models section, such as

-  - Visibility (Public or Private restricted to a Group)
+  - Access (Public or Private restricted to a Group)
-  - Upload logo avatar images
+  - Visibility (show or hide the model from themain dropdown list)
+  - Upload model profile picture images for models. **Keep them small - few kb max (64x64)**<br/> OpenWebUI return the image data for all models on every API call to the web client.
-  - Provide Descriptions
+  - Provide System Prompts for models
-  - Provide System Prompt
+  - Provide Descriptions for models
-  - For Usage Reporting Bot, configure a description and Custom Prompts example (/help and /usage_costs 30d)
-  - For Usage Reporting Bot

 ## Installation (Scripted)

-**1. Clone the repo locally**
+### 1. Clone the repo locally

-**2. (Optional) Activate virtual pyenv**
+### 2. (Optional) Activate virtual pyenv

-**3. Install dependencies:**
+### 3. Install dependencies:
    ```
    pip install -r requirements.txt
    ```

-**4. Create `.env` file with connection detials**
+### 4. Create `.env` file with connection detials

    ```python
    #Your OpenWebUI URL, e.g. http://localhost:3000